May It Be

 "May It Be" is a song by the Irish recording artist Enya.
-She and Roma Ryan composed it for Peter Jackson's 2001 film The Lord of the Rings: The Fellowship of the Ring.
+She and Roma Ryan respectively composed and wrote lyrics to the song, for Peter Jackson's 2001 film The Lord of the Rings: The Fellowship of the Ring.
 The song entered the German Singles Chart at number one in 2002, and Enya performed it at the 74th Academy Awards.
 "May It Be" was acclaimed by music critics and received nominations for the Academy Award for Best Original Song, the Golden Globe Award for Best Original Song, and the Grammy Award for Best Song Written for Visual Media.

 Composition

 Director Peter Jackson approached Enya (under the suggestion of Howard Shore), asking if she would be interested in writing a song for The Lord of the Rings.
 Thrilled at the prospect, Enya headed to New Zealand to see the preliminary edits of the film.
 Enya worked on the song with Nicky Ryan, her producer, and Roma Ryan, her lyricist.
 Nicky produced Enya's vocals and arranged the music while Roma wrote the lyrics.
-They recorded the song through Enya's contract with Warner Music in the Ryans' Dublin studio, Aigle Studio.
+They recorded the song through Enya's contract with Warner Music at Aigle Studio, the Ryans' and Enya's own recording studio.